Ohio Cattle Dog Rescue Team

 Presenting both sides of an ACD is important because they excel at being amazing in the proper home and absolutely frustrating in the wrong home.
 These dogs can live to be fourteen (14) years old

 with ease.
 The World Record for longest lived dog was an ACD who lived to be 29 years old!
 We devote our time, money, heart and soul into our fosters but when we see them matched up with the proper family our heart sings with the joy they express.

 Donations are greatly appreciated!
 Adoption fees alone do not cover all the medical bills involved with our fosters, since we do not turn away a foster due to medical needs.
-For a donation of $30 you can also sponsor a foster for a month.
-Once their initial vetting is done there are still monthly costs involved including: food, heartworm medication, flea prevention, dewormer, toys, chews, treats, etc. You will get emails/pictures updating you on your "sponsored foster" and be noted in their bio with a THANK YOU for your sponsorship.
+For a donation of $30 you can sponsor a foster ACD for a month.
+Once their initial vetting is done there are still monthly costs involved including: food, heartworm prevenative, flea prevention, de-wormer, toys, chews, treats, etc. You will get monthly emails & pictures updating you on your "sponsored foster" and be noted in their bio with a THANK YOU for your sponsorship.
 We are also signed up for Kuranda Bed donations!
-If you would like more information on either form of donation, please email us at firstname.lastname@example.org for details.
+If you would like more information on either form of donation, please email us at info@OCDRescueteam.org for details.